Manifest Patching

 These are always generated and cannot be overridden:

-Why: these must match your compiled artifacts.
+Why: framework-owned fields must match compiled artifacts.

 User-Customizable Keys